Gordon has been an online writer for over nine years. His articles often focus on home repair or video games and Warhammer.

 Reflective insulation (also known as foil insulation) is usually made from aluminum foil or aluminized polyester.
 It is commonly used in two main areas:

-Reflective insulation reflects radiant heat and works best with a still air layer of at least 25mm/1 inch.
+This type of insulation reflects radiant heat and works best with a still air layer of at least 25mm/1 inch.
 It is most effective when kept clean and dust free.
-The layer of still air itself gives it a degree of extra insulation (provided it is still, otherwise it will be taking heat away through convection)
+The layer of still air itself gives it a degree of extra insulation—provided it is still, otherwise it will be taking heat away through convection.

 How Houses Lose Heat

-- Convection is where the heat is transferred via liquid or gas movement for example hot central heating radiators.
-It is also the reason things like water are hotter at the top then at the bottom.
+- Convection is where the heat is transferred via liquid or gas movement, such as hot central heating radiators.
+It is also the reason things like water are hotter at the top than at the bottom.

-- Conduction is where heat is transmitted along a material or two materials touching each other a good example of this is metal pans.
-Different materials transmit heat better then others (metal is a better conductor then wood for example).
+- Conduction is where heat is transmitted along a material or two materials touching each other.
+A good example of this is metal pans.
+Different materials transmit heat better than others.
+(Metal is a better conductor than wood, for example.)